lydialucchesi/Vizumap/paper/paper.md

 ## Exceedance probability map

-In figure \ref{exceedMap}, the calculated probability of exceeding a sediment concentration greater than 837 mg/L (a threshold of concern discussed in @gbrData) is plotted in order to draw attention to the high-risk regions on the map.
+In Figure \ref{exceedMap}, the calculated probability of exceeding a sediment concentration greater than 837 mg/L (a threshold of concern discussed in @gbrData) is plotted in order to draw attention to the high-risk regions on the map.
 These probabilities were calculated from the posterior distributions of a BHM as outlined in @gbrData.

 ![Exceedance probability map showing the probability of exceeding the nominated guideline of 837 mg/L for TSS in the upper Burdekin catchment in Queensland, Australia.\label{exceedMap}](exceedMap.png){width=4in height=4in}

 # Acknowledgements

-We would like to acknowledge the support and funding from the CSIRO Digiscape Future Science Platform.
+We would like to acknowledge the support and funding from the CSIRO Digiscape Future Science Platform for the second author.

 `Vizumap` was built using the following R packages: `ggplot2`, `animation`, `broom`, `dplyr`, `geoaxe`, `ggmap`, `grDevices`, `gridExtra`, `maps`, `maptools`, `plyr`, `reshape2`, `rgdal`, `rgeos`, `roxygen2`, `sp`, `spbabel`, `testthat`, `usethis`, and `utils`.